gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

   - Play-2 will be to configure OSPF on XR Routers

 - One of the requirements as outlined in the objectives above is not to configure OSPF if it is already present.
-  - We achieved this using the "meta" module.
+  - We achieve this using the "meta" module.
 Meta module is a special module which can directly influence the Ansible internal execution state.
-  - Here, we search for the string, OSPF, and abort the play if it found.
+  - Here, we search for the string " router ospf" and abort the play if it found.

 - Create playbook, p33-ospf-config.yml, with the below contents: